Henry-zwh/EMNIST-LEON-Lite/README.md

 ****Features****

-The conv1 layer of the CNN network uses a **9-channel 3×3 convolution kernel**, corresponding to a physical entity as a black-and-white mask template.
+The conv1 layer of the CNN network uses a **9-channel 3×3 binarized convolution kernel**, corresponding to a physical entity as a black-and-white mask template.

 <p align="center">
   <img src="images/pro_conv1_filter.png" alt="conv1 filter" width="300" />